JSONBREAK/qa-learning-practice-repository/README.md

 ---

 > "Learning QA is a journey.
-Document your growth, practice hands-on, and share your story!"
+Document my growth, practice hands-on, and share your story!"